StarlingUAS/BRLFlightArenaGazebo/README.md

 The flight arena origin is offset by (0.5, 0.7, 0.0) from the center of the space.
 This coincides with the vicon center

+## Features

+### Static Gimbal Model

+By default, the container will load up a controllable static gimbal.

+### Vision Position Tracking

+The `motion_tracker_sim` ros node has been developed to mimic the VICON motion tracking system we have at the arena.
+It reads the gazebo local entity positions through the `model_states` topic.

+It first filters entity names by the `MOTION_TRACKER_ENTITY_PREFIX_LIST` environment variable which is a space seperated list of entity prefix names.
+By default this is set to `"iris gimbal rover"`.
+It is assumed that wanted entity names have a name of format `<prefix>_<id>` where the `id` is unique across all vehicles.

+It then queries for the current list of topics to find the current list of active vehicles.
+It looks for namespaces which have a mavros subnamespace.
+Namespaces are assumed to be of form `<ANYTHING>_<id>`.
+Again the `id` is assumed unique.
+An entity id matches a vehicle id if the id's are the same.
+The entity's pose is then forwarded over `/<vehicle_id>/mavros/vision_pose/pose` by default.

+Note that the simulator SITL sensor fuser needs to be able to process inputs from external vision on this topic.
+For PX4 this involves setting `EKF2_HGT_MODE` to 3 and `EKF2_AID_MASK` to 24 (EV_POS+EV_YAW).
+As of writing this can be achieved by setting the `ENABLE_EXTERNAL_VISION` env var for the `px4-sitl` container.

 ## Usage

+### Local Docker

 Build and run the associated world and element into a container by running the following
 ```sh